aerospike-community/eclipse-tools/README.md

 * **Artifact ID** - Maven artifact ID
 * **Version** - Maven version
 * **Main Class** - Name of the main Java class
-* **Author** - Project author in the Maven POM
+* **Author** - Project author in Maven POM
-* **email** - Email address of the author in the Maven POM
+* **email** - Email address of the author in Maven POM
-* **Seed Node** - A node address in the Aerospike cluster.
-This will be stored in the projects persistent properties and used for connections to the Aerospike cluster
+* **Seed Node** - IP address of any one of the nodes in the Aerospike cluster.
+This will be stored in the projects persistent properties and is used for connections to the Aerospike cluster.
-* **Port** - The port used by the seed node
+* **Port** - Port used by the seed node

 Click `Finish`

-After the project has been generated, right-click on the project in the Explorer and update the Maven project.
+After the project is generated, right-click on the project in Package Explorer and update the Maven project.
 This will download the required Maven dependencies and rebuild the project.

 <img src="assets/eclipse_update_maven.png" alt="Enter the Aerospike properties" width="50%" height="50%"/>